amoghpj/amoghpj.github.io/readinglist.md

 - The WEIRDest People in the world - Joseph Henrich
 - Evolutionary Causation
 - Trans: When Ideology meets Reality - Helen Joyce
-- The Mathematics of the Gods and the Algorithms of Men
 - Orientalism - Edward Said

 # Books